US airlines give in to China's demands over Taiwan

 But international airlines and other global brands are caught in a bind.
 It's vital for their business that they stay in China's good books.
 The International Air Transport Association forecast last year that China would surpass the United States as the world's top aviation market by 2020.

-Many airlines, such as Australia's Qantas (QABSY), Air Canada (ACDVF) and Air India, have already agreed to change their websites.
+Many airlines, such as Australia's Qantas (QABSY), Air Canada (ACDVF) and Air India, have already changed their websites.

 China hasn't spelled out what the punishments might be for airlines that fail to comply with its demands.